 Interest income is recognised in the statement of comprehensive income for all financial instruments that are at fair value through profit or loss using the effective interest method.
-Interest income on assets at fair value through profit or loss is included in the net gains/(losses) on financial instruments.
 Other changes in fair value for such instruments are recorded in accordance with the policies described in Note 2(b).